nilearn/nilearn/doc/introduction.rst

     - Computationally efficient
     - Provide wide variety standard machine learning methods for non-experts

-..
-XXX need to write the 10min intro to Python

 Installation of the materials useful for this tutorial
 --------------------------------------------------------